redhat-pe-workshop/helm/README.md

-Helm charts for Platform Engineering Workshop.
+Helm charts for Connectivity Link